neilbrown/edlib/README.md

 Certainly the start of the current function would appear somewhere no matter where in the function I am editing, and as many of the variables as possible.
-If I am in an 'if' statement in a 'for' look, then the loop header and the if condition would be displayed if at all possible.
+If I am in an “if” statement in a “for” look, then the loop header and the if condition would be displayed if at all possible.